Ying-ying begins by saying that she was so quiet for so long, keeping her true nature hidden, that her daughter no longer hears her.

-In the flashback, it’s 1918 and Ying-ying is an inquisitive four-years-old.
-She wakes up to many preparations for the Moon Festival, i.e., she is dressed in pretty clothes and her hair is done nicely despite her fidgeting.
+In the flashback, it’s 1918 and Ying-ying is an inquisitive four-year-old.
+She wakes up to many preparations for the Moon Festival—she's dressed in pretty clothes and her hair is done nicely despite her fidgeting.

 Ying-ying’s amah (nanny) tells her what the Moon Festival is all about: it’s the day when you can see the Moon Lady and she will fulfill your "secret wish."
 But your wish must remain unspoken, because if you speak it, then it’s a "selfish desire."

 Relatives from all over arrive to celebrate the Moon Festival.

 They have rented a boat on Tai Lake, and Ying-ying’s nanny promises that the little girl will meet the Moon Lady.

 Throughout the morning, Ying-ying is very impatient to get to the boat.
 Obviously.
 She’s four, for heaven’s sake.

 She gets scolded for running around chasing a dragonfly because that’s what boys do.
 Ying-ying should be acting like a girl, waiting quietly for the dragonfly to come up to her.

 Finally the family is brought to the lake by a team of rickshaws.